MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming language 'intercal' was designed to make it as difficult as possible to write programs.
+Programming was used to create the first ever computer game in 1958, a game called Tennis For Two which was played on an oscilloscope.